linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 21 Subnational Municipal Government Debt Markets.md

 Municipal securities are traded in the OTC market supported by more than 1,500 municipal bond dealers.
 Markets for the debts of smaller issuers (referred to as local credits) are maintained by regional brokerage firms, local banks, and some of the larger Wall Street firms.
 Markets for the bonds of larger issuers (referred to as generic names) are supported by the larger brokerage firms and banks, many of whom have investment banking relationships with these issuers.

 In the municipal bond market, an "odd lot" of bonds is  \$25,000 or less in par value for retail investors.
-For institutions, anything below\$ 100,000 in par value is considered an odd lot.
+For institutions, anything below \$100,000 in par value is considered an odd lot.
 Dealer spreads depend on several factors.
 For the retail investor, the spread can range from as low as 0.25 points ($12.50 per $5,000 par value) on large blocks of actively traded bonds to four points ($200 per $5,000 of par value) for odd-lot sales of an inactive issue.
 For institutional investors, the dealer spread rarely exceeds 0.5 points ($25 per $5,000 of par value).
 The convention for both corporate and Treasury bonds is to quote prices as a percentage of par value with 100 equal to par.
 However, municipal securities generally are traded and quoted in terms of yield (yield to maturity or yield to call).
 The price of the bond in this case is called a "basis price."
 The exception is certain long-maturity revenue bonds.
 A bond traded and quoted in dollar prices (actually, as a percentage of par value) is called a dollar bond.

 As noted earlier, more than  $75\%$  of the outstanding principal amount of municipal securities is held directly or indirectly by retail (individual investors).
 Historically, the market has been viewed as one where investors tended to buy a municipal security and then hold it to maturity.
 Thus, after the initial sale of a municipal security, there is infrequent trading.
 However, a significant volume of secondary market trading does occur.
 According to trade data compiled by the Municipal Securities Rulemaking Board (MSRB), annual trading in municipal securities for the years 2010-2013 averaged 3.4 trillion in principal value; the average number of trades per year over the same period averaged 10.3 million.[22]
 The number of trades for revenue bonds during those years was approximately double the number for general obligation bonds.
 For the three years ending 2013, trading in tax-exempt bonds was almost 10 times greater than taxable bonds in terms of the number of trades.